 Failing to Appear for a DAT in New York City

-All of these scenarios involve mishandling a D.A.T and are therefore perfectly avoidable, especially with previously retained counsel.
+Mishandling a DAT and missing your court date is perfectly avoidable, especially with previously retained counsel.
 Even if the court date has already passed your situation may be remedied.
-Our New York City Desk Appearance Ticket lawyers have handled many of these cases over the years and routinely work with the court and local prosecutors to adjourn the scheduled hearing.
+Our lawyers have handled many of these cases over the years and routinely work with the court and local prosecutors to adjourn the scheduled hearing.
 If a warrant has already been issued, the court’s warrant office may be contacted and your situation explained to gain some relief from the prospect of a looming arrest.
-If you have recently missed a D.A.T. court appearance, don’t make a bad situation worse by doing nothing.
-Contact one of our top New York City appearance ticket lawyers today to begin working to resolve the situation with undue delay.
+If you failed to appear for a DAT in New York City, don’t make a bad situation worse by doing nothing.
+Contact one of our top New York City appearance ticket attorneys today to begin working to resolve the situation with undue delay.